philippkeller/blog-random-howtos/source/_posts/How-to-reset-Jambox-when-bluetooth-completely-stopped-working.md

   I bought a Jambox about half a year ago.
 Sound wise it is great, but apparently it is not very stable, especially after recharging it falls into some state where it only utters static noise.
 In this state it still plays music over the aux cable, but not any more over bluetooth.<!-- more -->

 Apparently the issue is the aux port which has two contacts that should touch each other when there is no aux cable inserted.
-But, because of manufacture problems these two contacts don&rsquo;t touch on some device, even though there is no aux cable inserted.
+But, because of manufacture problems these two contacts don't touch on some device, even though there is no aux cable inserted.
 So: The jambox thinks there is an aux cable, but there is none.
-That&rsquo;s why it utters static noise
+That's why it utters static noise

   So, because I have a device with such problems I needed to hard reset my jambox half a dozen.
-That&rsquo;s why I thought I finally write it down.
+That's why I thought I finally write it down.

 *   **Soft reset**: Holding down the circle button (talk button) and plugging it into the charger and then releasing.
 You will see the red flash
 *   Unpair / Pair again; being deleting it from every device, restarting all of them and pairing once more